UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 ::::::::::::::::::::::::::::::::::::::: objectives

+- Explain what a library is and what libraries are used for.
-- Import the Pandas library.
+- Import a Python library (`pandas`) and use the functions it contains.
-- Use Pandas to load a CSV data set.
+- Read tabular data from a file into a program.
+- Select individual values and subsections from data.
-- Retrieve some basic information about a Pandas dataframe.
+- Get some basic information about a Pandas DataFrame.
+- Perform operations on arrays of data.

 ::::::::::::::::::::::::::::::::::::::::::::::::::